Lord MacDonell

 Lord MacDonell refers to the Lordship of MacDonell in the Jacobite Peerage.
 On 9 December 1716, Alastair MacDonell of Glengarry, with remainder to his heirs male, was created by James VIII & III a Lord and Peer of Parliament as Lord Macdonell.
-The current holder of the title is Aeneas Ranald Euan Macdonell, 13th Lord MacDonell, 23rd titular chief of Macdonell of Glengarry.
+The current holder of the title is Colin Patrick MacDonell, 13th Lord MacDonell, 24th titular chief of MacDonell of Glengarry.